nfaross/concrete-model-s4plus/README.md

 # A Concrete Model for the Quantum Permutation Group on 4 Points

-This repository implements algorithms which provide evidence that the following magic unitary defines a faithful model of quantum permutations group $S_4^+$.
+This repository implements algorithms which provide evidence that the following magic unitary defines a faithful model of quantum permutation group $S_4^+$.
 For further details, see TODO.

 $$\tiny\begin{pmatrix}
 p\otimes p\otimes p &